ndsev/zserio-service-grpc-cpp/README.md

 # ZserioServiceGrpc library

-Sample implementation of Zserio service gRPC backend in __C++__.
+Sample implementation of Zserio service gRPC backend in **C++**.

-## Pre-requisities
+## Prerequisites

 Install gRPC and protobuf according to the official instructions: https://grpc.io/docs/quickstart/cpp/.

-> Please note that this sample use CMake and therefore it is necessary to install gRPC using cmake, otherwise CMake's `find_package(gRPC)` will not be available.
+> Please note that this sample use CMake and therefore it is necessary to install gRPC using CMake, otherwise CMake's `find_package(gRPC)` will not be available.

 > Since gRPC official instructions are sometimes inaccurate, you can check our